 What is Stormwater?

-There are many ways for individuals, business, and governments to protect our waterways from toxic stormwater.
-Individuals can reduce pesticide use, create rain gardens in their yards, and attend public meetings and advocate for better stormwater infrastructure.
-Businesses can work with local organizations to reduce the amount of pavement on their properties and implement best practices for stormwater management during construction and renovations.
-Governments can implement strong land use codes to protect creeks and ensure that green infrastructure is prioritized and maintained.
+Individuals can reduce pesticide use, create rain gardens, advocate for better stormwater infrastructure and regulations on new development..
+Businesses can reduce the amount of pavement and implement best practices for stormwater management during construction.
+Governments can implement strong rules that protect creeks and ensure that green infrastructure is prioritized and maintained.

 Green Infrastructure Tour Webmap: